Bad Reichenhall: History

-Ice rink disaster
+On 2 January 2006, a structural collapse occurred at Bad Reichenhall Ice Rink.
 Fifteen people, twelve of them children, died in the collapse of the Bad Reichenhall Ice Rink on 2 January 2006.
 Thirty-four people were injured in the accident.

 Transport

 The nearest airport is Salzburg Airport, which is located 12 km northeast of the town.
 The airport provides direct flights to some destinations in other parts of Europe.
 Munich Airport is the nearest large airport located 150 km north west of Bad Reichenhall, which provides most domestic and international destinations.